 1. AppleJack Festival, Nebraska City

-Open for fall fun on three different weekends, the Applejack Harvest Festival is a big one!
+Open for fall fun on three different weekends, the AppleJack Harvest Festival is a big one!
 Held in Nebraska City, home of Arbor Day Farm and Arbor Lodge, the festival has a focus on all things “apple.”
-Here you’ll find apple pie, apple cider, apple donuts, and caramel apples just to name a few!
+This is my favorite fall festival and one we’ve gone to for years.
+Here you’ll find so much apple goodness.
+You’ll be able to try and buy apple pie, apple cider, apple donuts, candy apple, apple fritters, and caramel apples just to name a few!
 Plus, there’s a wide variety of events on each weekend.
-Some of the events include multiple craft fairs, a parade, a classic car show, a carnival, 5K fun run, food trucks, and an old-fashioned street fair.
+Some of the events include multiple craft fairs along with a flea market, a parade, a classic car show, a carnival, 5K fun run, food trucks, and an old-fashioned street fair.
 The AppleJack Festival is one of the premiere fall festivals in the state and is very popular!
-We’re talking extremely popular — between 60,000-80,000 people typically attend the festival in Nebraska City each year.
-With so many people, it’s nice to have the festival spread out over multiple weekends so everyone has room to roam.
+We’re talking between 60,000–80,000 people that typically attend the festival in Nebraska City each year.
+With so many people, it’s nice to have the festival spread out in multiple areas of town so everyone has room to roam.

 There are so many different things to do here that I don’t think you could do it all.
 How about a helicopter tour?
 Or take in the excitement of watching the Extreme Bull Riding Tour finals!
 Or shop around at the Applejack Flea Market.
 Or check out the quilts at the Heritage Needlework Guild Quilt Show.
 You can do all these things and so much more!
 While you’re in Nebraska City, make sure you pick your own apples to take home.
 You can go apple picking at the Arbor Day Lodge orchard or at one of the other nearby orchards, Kimmel Orchard and Union Orchard, for quaint apple picking spots nearby the festival.
-This year the festival runs September 18-19, 25-26, and October 2-3.
+This year, the festival runs from September 15–24.
 Hours vary according to exactly what you want to do so make sure you check the website for the complete list of events and hours.

 2. Junkstock: Harvest Edition, Waterloo

 Are you a lover of all things vintage?
 How about refurbished furniture, and cool antiques along with your favorite fall delights like apple cider donuts and hayrack rides?
-If this all sounds appealing, Junkstock: Harvest Edition is right up your alley.
-Celebrating their 10th year, the festival runs two weekends this year.
-Junkstock promises to be the place for one-of-a-kind shopping, and pretty much all of the best things that fall has to offer.
+If this all sounds appealing, Junkstock Harvest Edition is right up your alley.
+Named a top festival by USA Today 10 Best, Apartment Therapy, and Midwest Living, Junkstock is a festival you need to check out!
+Celebrating all things funky, the Harvest Edition focuses on fall fun!
+The festival runs two glorious weekends this year, September 29–October 1 and October 6–8.
+Junkstock promises to be the place for one-of-a-kind shopping, including fabulous fall-inspired décor and pretty much all of the best things that fall has to offer.
 Bonfires?
 Check.
 Beer Garden?
 Pumpkin House?
 Check.
 Check.

-There will also be live bands and over 180 vendors from around the country showcasing their unique wares.
+There will also be live bands and over 200 vendors from around the country showcasing their unique wares.
 One of my absolute favorite festivals, Junkstock is located on a big farm on the outer limits of Omaha, in a little town called Waterloo.
-The farm is a perfect setting for the festival with the fall edition of the event having a harvest theme.
-Junkstock encourages a wide variety of unique and repurposed home and garden furnishings.
+The farm is a perfect setting for the festival, especially with the fall edition of the event having a harvest theme — you’ll love the country setting!
+Junkstock encourages a wide variety of unique, vintage, and repurposed home and garden furnishings.
 No “new” items are allowed, ensuring that all the finds you fall in love with are one-of-a-kind, vintage pieces.

 The folks at Junkstock will make sure you don’t leave hungry either.
-With multiple food trucks serving up unique dishes of all kinds, Junkstock has you covered in the food department.
+With over 20 food trucks serving up unique dishes of all kinds, Junkstock has you covered in the food department.
 Junkstock welcomes the whole family, including your furry “kids!”
 Speaking of kids, they offer a Kid’s World with activities for the kids like face painting, pony rides, and more.
-The Junkstock: Harvest Edition 2021 dates and times are October 1-3 and October 8-10, general admission hours are Friday 11-7, Saturday 9-6, and Sunday 10-5.

 Pro Tip: The farm can get muddy with wet weather, so if it looks like rain, wear boots!